Transform stakeholder needs, expectations, constraints, and interfaces into prioritized customer requirements.

 - Level of detail of customer requirements that does not prejudice decisions in favor of a particular means of implementation but are specific enough to evaluate alternative approaches to implement the capability

 - Customer constraints on the conduct of verification

 - Customer constraints on the conduct of validation

 1. Translate stakeholder needs, expectations, constraints, and interfaces into documented customer requirements.

 2. Establish and maintain a prioritization of customer functional and quality attribute requirements.

-Having prioritized customer requirements helps to determine project, iteration, or increment scope.
-This prioritization ensures that functional and quality attribute requirements critical to the customer and other stakeholders are addressed quickly.
+Having prioritized customer requirements guides the acquirer in determining project scope and which requirements and requirements changes to include in supplier agreements.
+This prioritization ensures that functional and quality attribute requirements critical to the customer and other relevant stakeholders are addressed quickly.